|►||Choosing A Career|

 Undergraduate awards may be achieved directly or through a series of progression steps.
 Learners may choose to progress upwards from a Level 5 to a Level 6, Level 7 and finally a Level 8.

 Undergraduate awards are awarded by the QQI, HEA or Higher Education Institutes.

 3rd level Graduates are qualified for a wide range of occupations, and their education prepares them for roles involving specific skills, and for coordinating, supervising, managing, or training others.
 Examples include accountants, sales managers, computer programmers, teachers, chemists, environmental engineers, criminal investigators, and financial analysts.

 The law component of the course is designed to provide you with a mastery of the discipline of law through the study of the core legal subjects which are considered essential to an adequate legal education: Lawyering Skills, Contract, Torts, Criminal Law, Public Law, Equity and Trusts, EU Law and Land Law.

-The elective component of the degree consists of a wide variety of modules, including additional Law modules, History, Psychology and Spanish.
+Economics, English, Extra Law, French, Gaeilge, German, History, Japanese, Linguistics with TESOL, Mathematics, New Media with Cultural Studies, Psychology, Politics, Public Administration, Sociology and Spanish.
 The electives serve to broaden the base of your legal studies and refine your knowledge of the wider world.